What is an ergonomic workstation?

 Specialist assessment

-If your symptoms suggest nerve compression (persistent tingling, weakness) or if simple measures haven’t helped after four to six weeks, a specialist can arrange imaging (X-ray or MRI) and discuss options like corticosteroid injections or, rarely, surgery.
+If your symptoms suggest nerve compression (persistent tingling, weakness) or if simple measures have not helped after four to six weeks, a specialist can arrange imaging (X-ray or MRI) and discuss options like corticosteroid injections or, rarely, surgery.

 Recovery and prevention

-Once you’ve adjusted your workstation and the pain settles, keep these habits in place.
-Your best posture is your next posture, meaning small, frequent changes beat sitting in one “perfect” position all day.
+Once you have adjusted your workstation and the pain settles, keep these habits in place.
+Your best posture is your next posture, meaning small, frequent changes beat sitting in one perfect position all day.
 Every 30 to 45 minutes, shift your position, stand, or stretch for one to two minutes.
 Use the 20-20-20 rule for your eyes: every 20 minutes, look 20 metres away for 20 seconds.
 This gives your eye muscles a break and encourages you to move.

 Build movement into your day without thinking about it.
 Use stairs instead of the lift, take phone calls standing, or walk to a colleague's desk instead of emailing.
 Keep a water bottle at your desk; refilling it regularly gives you a reason to stand and move.
 Poor ergonomics often creep back in slowly, so check your setup weekly.
 Is your chair still supporting your lower back?
 Has your screen drifted?
 Small tweaks now prevent big pain later.